-A new study has looked into lullabies to see what they have in common.
-Taking things one step further, the researchers found contemporary songs that matched the same criteria – and the results will surprise you.
+A recent study has looked into lullabies to see what they have in common.
+Taking things one step further, the researchers found contemporary songs that matched the same criteria – and the results will surprise you!

 A recent study by kids’ sleep specialist Cuckooland analysed over 4,500 songs, using data from Spotify, to find the most common childhood lullabies and the magic formula behind them.

 Comparing the formula to recent tunes from the UK Top 40 charts and the Billboard Hot 100, they found the top ten ‘modern lullabies’.
 The winner?
 Only Human by the Jonas Brothers came in at number one and You Need to Calm Down by Taylor Swift was a close second.